JI1IN/FileHandler_With_GUI/README.md

 *UPDATE 07.08.2024:*

-Enhanced the design of the GUI using ttkbootstrap, planning on adding a combobox (I have no idea though how I should implement that).
+- Enhanced the design of the GUI using ttkbootstrap, planning on adding a combobox (I have no idea though how I should implement that).
+- Created an executable of the application.

 Contributions, feedback, and suggestions are as always welcome as the project evolves.